otrv4/otrv4/architecture-decisions/001-security-level.md

 We will use SHA3-512 as cryptographic hash function.

-We will use XSalsa as stream cipher because it is faster than AES, is immune to timing attacks, it's safe to randomly generate its longer nonce.
+We will use XSalsa as stream cipher because it is faster than AES, is immune to timing attacks, and it's safe to randomly generate its longer nonce.
 XSalsa will be used with the following parameters: 20 rounds, 192-bits nonce, and 256-bit key.

 We will use Poly-1305 for message authentication.

-We will use SHA3-512 as key derivation function, and use the construct SHA3-512(prefix || secret) every time multiple keys need to be derived from the same secret.
+We will use SHA3-512 as key derivation function.
+We use the construct SHA3-512(key || secret) when a keyed cryptographic hash function is expected, and use the construct SHA3-512(counter || secret) every time multiple keys need to be derived from the same secret.

 ### Consequences